Tee88/photolove-landing-page/README.md

 # PSD to HTML

-In this project I worked on a PSD file of a dummy website.
+In this project I worked on a PSD file of a dummy website and brought it to life.

-## Yarn dependancies:
+### Yarn dependancies:

 *   jquery
 *   normalize.css v3.0.3